anijs/anijs/README.md

 # AniJS

-Declarative handling library for CSS animations.
-The main objective is to provide an eloquent, easy to translate, and quick to develop environment.
+UI interaction Library for Web Designers in plain English.
+Provides an eloquent, easy to translate, and quick to develop environment.

 ## Try It!!